March 30, 2020

 Existing stress can get worse

-We know that 40% of Australians reported drinking alcohol as one way they cope with stress,4 and that many of the stressors reported by Australians pre-COVID-19 are likely to be increased as the pandemic unfolds.
+We know that 40% of Australians reported drinking alcohol as one way they cope with stress,4 and that many of the stresses reported by Australians pre-COVID-19 are likely to be increased as the pandemic unfolds.

 The Australian Psychological Society conducts a stress and wellbeing survey that includes questions about common stressors.
 The most recent survey in 2015 found the most common stressors were personal financial issues and health issues.4